We celebrated International Coffee Day a few days ago.

 So why not farmers?

-When sourcing your coffee beans, you should confirm the farmer is being paid ethically.
+When sourcing your coffee beans, confirm that the farmer is being paid ethically.

-Also as a consumer, be aware if the coffee you are buying is fair-trade.
+Also, as a consumer, be aware of whether the coffee you are buying is fairtrade.

 7. How You Can Celebrate World Coffee Day

-I personally try to spread awareness on my social media and try a new local café or brand that’s fair-trade, ethically sourced, and sustainable.
+I personally try to spread awareness on social media and try a new local café or brand that’s fair trade, ethically sourced, and sustainable.

-Taking this simple step makes you so much at peace with yourself.
+Taking a fair trade step makes you feel so much more at peace with yourself.

-If people around you are also coffee lovers or enthusiasts, try to arrange an event around coffee.
+If people around you are also coffee lovers or enthusiasts, consider organizing a coffee-themed event.

 This small event could be a nice way to spend quality time together while also sharing your love of coffee.